 GKE's cluster autoscaler automatically resizes the number of nodes in a given node pool, based on the demands of your workloads.
 You don't need to manually add or remove nodes or over-provision your node pools.
 Instead, you specify a minimum and maximum size for the node pool, and the rest is automatic.

-Keep in mind that when resources are deleted or moved in the course of autoscaling your cluster, your services can experience some disruption.
-For example, if your service consists of a controller with a single replica, that replica's Pod might be restarted on a different node if its current node is deleted.
-Before enabling autoscaling, ensure that your services can tolerate potential disruption or ensure that critical Pods are not interrupted.
+If resources are deleted or moved when autoscaling your cluster, your workloads might experience transient disruption.
+For example, if your workload consists of a controller with a single replica, that replica's Pod might be rescheduled onto a different node if its current node is deleted.
+Before enabling cluster autoscaler, design your workloads to tolerate potential disruption or ensure that critical Pods are not interrupted.

 How cluster autoscaler works